d2s/Documentation/README.md

  - (1) getting and installing [RsyncOSX](docs/RsyncOSX.md)
  - (2) important [information](docs/HowtoUseRsyncOSX.md) about what RsyncOSX is

-Utilizing rsync is a filebased sync or backup solution.
-There is no properitarian solution for archive, you can bail out of RsyncOSX anytime and still have access to all synced files.
+Rsync is a file-based synchronization and backup tool.
+There is no custom solution for the backup archive.
+You can quit utilizing RsyncOSX (and rsync) at any time and still have access to all synchronized files.
+Be sure you understand the basics how rsync works before using RsyncOSX (and rsync).

 #### Changelog RsyncOSX